SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

        }),
    ```

-   The following is a summary of the options in CDC configuration:
+   The following is a summary of the options that are available in the CDC configuration:

    - **baseSite** refers to the CMS Site that the Customer Data Cloud Site configuration should be applied to.
 The same should be configured in SAP Commerce Cloud Backoffice as well.